Egon Schiele: World War I

 In 1914, Schiele glimpsed the sisters Edith and Adéle Harms, who lived with their parents across the street from his studio in the Viennese district of Hietzing, 101 Hietzinger Hauptstraße.
 They were a middle-class family and Protestant by faith; their father was a master locksmith.
 In 1915, Schiele chose to marry the more socially acceptable Edith, but had apparently expected to continue his relationship with Wally.
 When he explained the situation to Wally, she left him immediately and never saw him again.
-This abandonment led him to paint Death and the Maiden, where Wally's portrait is based on a previous pairing, but Schiele's is newly struck.
-(In February 1915, Schiele wrote a note to his friend Arthur Roessler stating: "I intend to get married, advantageously.
-Not to Wally.")
+This abandonment led him to paint Death and the Maiden, where Wally's portrait is based on a previous painting, but Schiele's is newly struck.
+In February 1915, Schiele wrote a note to his friend Arthur Roessler stating: "I intend to get married, advantageously.
+Not to Wally."
 Despite some opposition from the Harms family, Schiele and Edith were married on 17 June 1915, the anniversary of the wedding of Schiele's parents.